“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 (Business 2 Community)

-Are you looking for standout facts in interview?
+Are you looking for standout facts in an interview?
 Here’s one: your CV photo might actually harm your odds of getting called for an interview.

 Why’s that?
 It could have to do with the fact that photos take up valuable space in your CV, i.e., the space for something your potential employer actually wants to know.
 So don’t include a photo in your application.